mmohen/spa-dql-url/README.md

 # SPA DQL URL used [Yeoman](http://yeoman.io) generator to generate App

+## Describtion
+This SPA (Single Page Application) takes a DQL query from the URL or input field and render the results in a table.
+Also it can open pdf documents using `PDF.js`.

 ## Project Dependencies

 * [NodeJS](https://nodejs.org/) is used to run the app on a server.